MantledIllusion/cotton-flow/README.md

  | Environment Injection | &#10003; | &#10003; | &#10003; | &#10003; | X |
  | Massive Framework | X | X | &#10003; | &#10003; | X |

-Obviously, Hura Web and WebLaunche's low profile provide a great performance at a very low footprint at the cost of lacking the huge framework support Spring offers.
+Obviously, Hura Web and WebLaunches' low profile provide great performance at a very low footprint, but it comes the cost of lacking the huge framework support Spring offers.

 For example, when in need for calling a REST web service, a Hura Web environment will bring the necessity of adding a REST framework like [Retrofit](http://square.github.io/retrofit/), while Spring already provides its RestTemplate for the job.

 **In the end, the Vaadin application's target architecture defines which way to go.**

-If the frontend is meant to be rather lightweight, either without any heavy computation or with all of the complexity done in a middleware or backend, a Hura Web environment can be a provide an awesome base.
+If the frontend is meant to be rather lightweight, either without any heavy computation or with all of the complexity done in a middleware or backend, a Hura Web environment can provide an awesome base.

-If frontend and backend are combined however and the application needs to call several services, grab data from a database and needs to publish events made by users to a JMS queue, a Spring setup might be right way to go.
+However, if frontend and backend are combined and the application needs to call several services, grab data from a database and needs to publish events made by users to a JMS queue, a Spring setup might be right way to go.

-Since main environment beans are delivered to the Hura injected views from the CottonServlet either way, it is no problem to start off with a lightweight Hura Web environment at the start and later switch to a heavier Spring environment later on.
+_**Tip**_: it is no problem to start off with a lightweight Hura Web environment and later on switch to a heavier Spring environment when the requirements become complex, because the Vaadin part of the application (like views and presenters) are injected by Hura either way.
+The only thing changing when switching the environment is the framework that provides main environment beans to the _**CottonServlet**_, so no frontend class will have to be touched as long as that environment bean's API does not change.